Buying Hunting Land With a Group

 Preparing to Buy Land with a Group

 Like any business deal, it comes down to picking the right partner(s) and establishing a plan for how you will operate as a group.
 The owners need to share the same vision for the land.
-It’s important to come to agreements on issues, such as, guest hunters, how payments will be made, what happens if someone falls behind payments or passes away.
+It’s important to come to agreements on issues, such as guest hunters, how payments will be made, what happens if someone falls behind payments or passes away.
 Do this before any purchase is made.
-Then, visit a real estate lawyer to get all these agreements in writing.
+Then visit a real estate lawyer to put these agreements in writing.

-Typically, in partnerships where individuals own equal shares of the land and new issues arise that are not in the legal agreements, voting is how decisions are made.
+Typically, in partnerships where individuals own equal shares of the land and new issues arise that are not in the legal agreements, decisions are made based on voting.

 There are several ways hunting land partnerships can be set up legally.
 The most common are putting multiple names on the title and establishing an LLC.